 and doing the work."

-Writing, and finishing a piece, be it a short story, blog post, memoir, novel, or a non-fiction book requires setting up a schedule to write and sticking to it.
-Not waiting for inspiration to strike, but sitting down according to your plan, and getting the words on the page.
-In marathon training, several elements are crucial to success: diet (or as runners call it, fuelling), cross-training (swimming, yoga, strength), finding your training tribe, and improving your technique.
+Many famous writers give the advice, keep your butt in the chair and do the work.
+Writing, and finishing a piece, be it a short story, blog post, memoir, novel, or a non-fiction book requires setting up a schedule to work and sticking to it.
+It's not about waiting for inspiration to strike, but sitting down according to your plan, and getting the words on the page.
+In marathon training, several elements are crucial to success: diet (or as runners call it, fueling), cross-training (swimming, yoga, strength), finding your training tribe, and improving your technique.

 So what is the point in making this comparison?
 Sometimes, in order to achieve your goals, it helps to reframe them, get a fresh perspective, and view your writing project as a whole, comprised of essential elements.
 It helps tremendously if all the elements are identified and nurtured.
 Maybe I'm crazy, but what is required to train for a marathon seemed very similar to what is required in getting a writing project done.